enclaive/enclaive-docker-redis-sgx/README.md

 # Redis-SGX Demonstration

 The goal is to show that the in-memory database redis is secure even in presence of memory dumps.
-The rationality is that the enclaived redis constainer `redis-sgx` by design is memory encrypted and thus at any moment in time the dump consists of ciphertexts.
-We show this by searching for the string `mysecret' both in redis-sgx as well as in vanilla redis.
+The rationality is that the enclaived redis constainer redis-sgx by design is memory encrypted and thus at any moment in time the dump consists of ciphertexts.
+We show this by searching for the string `mysecret` both in redis-sgx as well as in vanilla redis.

 ## Prerequisites
 Install `gcore` to dumb the memory